apike/allenpike.com/_posts/2022-04-01-coda-vs-notion.md

 I doubt the Notion team fixed this just to aggravate me, an internet rando who’d recently pitched bringing their team over to a competing product in part because of this minor but infuriating UX quirk.
 But maybe, I don’t know.

 I’ll be keeping an eye out on Notion’s emoji picker.
 As of April 2022, it’s still woefully simplistic compared to Coda’s.
-With luck it will stay so, staving off unwanted thoughts of migrating our carefully curated but somewhat hard to find repository of docs to yet another system.
+With luck it will stay so, staving off unwanted thoughts of migrating our carefully curated – but somewhat hard to search – repository of docs to yet another system.